Dwight M. Sabin: Personal life

 When Dwight entered a petition for divorce on the grounds of misuse of alcohol and morphine, the news made the front page of the New York Times.
 Mrs. Sabin had been hospitalized in "an asylum for inebriates" in Flushing, New York.
 The proceedings, which followed directly on Sabin's loss of his Senate seat, had been kept quiet until the last days of his office.
 The Times, which had in past coverage described Sabin's political talents as mediocre, and been unstinting in their reports on his financial machinations, approached this sad domestic story from a widely sympathetic standpoint.
 This stood in high contrast other reports of the period, which painted a rather more dramatic picture of Mrs. Sabin, villainously committed against her will, "Senator Sabin has acted generously by her in his provisions for her present and future comfort."
 Neither Mrs. Sabin, or her friends and family, would oppose the suit.
 Sabin's conduct in the matter, "has been all that could be expected under the melancholy circumstances of the case."

 Jessie Swann was the widow of W. G. Swann of St. Paul.
-She was with Sabin in Chicago at the time of his death, "unexpected heart failure," on December 22, 1902 at the Auditorium Annex.
+She was with Sabin in Chicago at the time of his death, "unexpected heart failure", on December 22, 1902, at the Auditorium Annex.
 They had been living in Duluth for two years at that time, near the home of daughter Ethel, now married to T.C.
 Phillips.

-Sabin's body was returned to Minnesota, is buried in Fairview Cemetery in Stillwater, Minnesota.
 The over-magnificent Sabin mansion was left empty after Mrs. Sabin returned to Duluth, and ultimately pulled down in 1918 for its timber.

 He is the namesake of the city of Sabin, Minnesota.